MQX-8/Portfolio/README.md

 If you clicked on my Github link and it brought you to my repository instead of the website, click [here](https://mqx-8.github.io/Portfolio/).

-Keep in mind: My portfolio is continuously in development and sometimes gets put on the backburner!
+Keep in mind: My portfolio is in continuous development and sometimes gets put on the backburner (although I have an idea of how to keep it updated as I work on other projects).
+So, forgive me if a section isn't fully polished, especially my projects because I will likely upload the raw, crude notes I take as I work on them before converting to full reports :)

 # Home Labs, Projects and Reports
 [This page](https://mqx-8.github.io/Portfolio/Projects_Labs_Reports) contains my documented projects and home labs.